Locations:

 Some people inherit differences in how their brains regulate breathing.
 These subtle changes can make the airway more prone to collapsing at night.

-“Those inherited differences can raise your overall risk of obstructive sleep apnea,” Dr. Pena Orbea confirms.
+“Those inherited differences can raise a person's overall risk of obstructive sleep apnea,” Dr. Pena Orbea confirms.

 Family history

-If you have close biological relatives who have OSA, your risk is higher, especially if you share similar physical traits or health patterns.
+Having close biological relatives who have OSA raises the risk of developing it, especially if you share similar physical traits or health patterns.

 “We use a scale called the Apnea-Hypopnea Index (AHI) to measure the number of times a person’s airway collapses during sleep,” Dr. Pena Orbea explains.
 “Data shows that nearly 40% of variance in a person’s AHI score may be explained by familial factors.”